zchatt/sciem_scripts/README.md

 	fastqc --outdir=$fastQCDir
   	$demultiplex_hd_pass -> here, demultiplex_hd_pass is the concatenated file containing R1 and R2 that passed with HD 2.

+## 5. Trimming
-## 5. Trimming; In addition to trimming the adaper sequences, this will trim low quality bases (denoted by the phred score of 30).
+In addition to trimming the adaper sequences, this will trim low quality bases (denoted by the phred score of 30).
 Also, any read sequences resulting in a length of 20 bp or lower will not be included in the output file.

 	trim_galore --quality 30 --phred33 -a AGATCGGAAGAGC --stringency 1 -e 0.1 \
   --gzip --length 20 --max_n 10 --output_dir $trim_Dir $demultiplex_hd_pass